shdlabs/SSTorytime/src/README.md

 <pre>
 type NodeEventItemPtr struct {

-	Ptr   CTextPtr              // index of within name class lane Class int                   // Text size-class
+	CPtr  ClassedNodePtr        // index of within name class lane Class int                   // Text size-class
 }
 </pre>

-* The `CTextPtr` is an alias for an integer pointer to pre-classified text in a lookup table.
+* The `ClassedNodePtr` is an alias for an integer pointer to pre-classified text in a lookup table.
 We use this alias mainly to distinguish the kind of index, because several index roles are in use.